Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

 Test your DC Brick
 ------------------

-To test your DC Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the DC Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings.
-The latter is only for testing purposes.
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

 Connect a DC brushed Motor to the Brick and a suitable power supply.
 Your setup should look as shown below.